Produced by TheMediaDesk, ©2021, updated 2025

 Right about now you may be asking "so, exactly WHAT is going on?"
 And rightly so.

-The “City of Babylon”, or its modern stand in, is being cast as an attractive idol, made of an intoxicating mix of power, sex, fame, and money which those who rule have sold their, take you pick, soul/own mother/firstborn child/ all of the above, to have a self-serving relationship with.
+The "City of Babylon", or its modern stand in, is being cast as an attractive idol, made of an intoxicating mix of power, sex, fame, and money, all of which is fueling a rather loose legal system, where those who rule have sold their, take you pick, soul/own mother/firstborn child/ all of the above, to have a self-serving relationship with the 'seat of power'.

-Which, when John was writing in the climate in the Empire under Emperor Domitian (who grew up under Nero, his family came to power in 69 “the year of four emperors”, and he was later assassinated by his own court officials), works.
+Which, when you remember that John was writing in the climate in the Empire under Emperor Domitian, ruled from 81 to 96 (he grew up under Nero, his family came to power in 69 "the year of four emperors", and he was later assassinated by his own court officials), John's imagery works.

 Keep that in mind.